 A long overdue review of...the obvious...

 If I had to sum this movie up in word it would be discordant.
 But that’s not necessarily a bad thing.
 In typical Tarantino style the film is divided in chapters.
 I’m not a fan of the chapter motif unless it serves some bigger purpose.
 The chapters in Kill Bill were expository here they seem almost superfluous.
 If anything the chapters format only makes me realise the weaker parts of the stories.
 Even if you’re one of those championing this as the greatest film of the decade...there were some parts that were glaringly dawdling.
 But every film has it faults – and the end result of Basterds is satisfying for the most part.
-The film open beautifully to Chapter One.
+The film opens beautifully to Chapter One.
 But this same beautifully chapter is particularly misleading.
 Is that Tarantino’s intent?
-Knowing the sick man that he is...it’s probable.
+Knowing is his humour...it’s probable.

 I’m wondering – how do I write a review of Inglourious Basterds.
 Unless you’ve made it your duty not to hear about it you’ve probably had your fill of it?
 So why add to the masses of synopses and spoilers?
 I won’t.
 What I would like to do is highlight a few scenes in the film and there effect on me.
 Some scenes in the film have been championed as iconic already.
 The scalping of the Nazis, the preparation scene set to Bowie’s "Cat People", and that disconcerting strudel scene.
 Each scene is interesting in its own way...some more appealing than others.
 But none of them marks the highpoint of the film for me.

 My favourite scene is the first half of Chapter 4.
 Now would probably be the right time to tell you that with the possible exception of Christopher Waltz, Diane Kruger gives my favourite performance in the film.
 She plays a German actress who aligns with the Basterds to destroy the Nazis.
 There is whimsical moment where a young German soldier tells her fawningly, “There is no Dietrich only von Hammersmark.”
 I smiled to myself.
 Only Tarantino.
 Talk about putting pressure on the actor.
 We have to believe that Bridget von Hammersmark would be bigger, more desirable, more elusive and perhaps even more talented than Dietrich...and with only a few short scenes.
 And I’ll say Kruger sells it.
 Much has been said about Melanie Laurent’s [fair] performance.
-I suppse the appeak of Laurent eludes me, and if there are those who love her...they should, but Kruger deserves to recognised herself.
-Leaving her National Treasure days behind – a franchise I have never seen.
-She exudes charm as a German film star and gives my favourite Supporting Performance of the year – thus far.
-Part of that could be given to her overwhelming sexuality...but I’d like to think I’m not that shallow.
+I suppose the appeal of Laurent eludes me, and if there are those who love her...they should, but Kruger deserves to recognised herself.
+Leaving her National Treasure days behind, she exudes charm as a German film star and gives my favourite Supporting Performance of the year – thus far.
 What worries me though is that as much as I single out this scene as my favourite it is also glaringly obvious that the movie could have survived without it.
 Even the character of Bridget is unessential.
 It's little things like that that make me double take and wonder...does this film really appeal to me?

 It's the scenes that work for everyone else that I find annoying.
 Chapter Five which most people seem to love I can't quite wrap my head around it.
 Sure the maniacal laugh of Shoshanna is the stuff nightmare's are made of...but the buildup.
 Must it go on for so long.
 And it's nothing against the length.
 Because really, it's not that long.
 It just doesn't tie together well...or maybe the knot is just a little lopsided.